deruelle/mobicents/examples/call-controller2/README.txt

 *lib/slee-sip-ra -> ant ra-deploy  = will deploy sip ra - it pics up jboss bind address.
-*lib/sipservices -> ant deploy = will deploy sip proxy and registrar, however this examples requires that INVITE IS NOT initial, therefore there is special target in lib/sipservices, refer to "ant -projecthelp" and read desc *lib/mediara -> ant ra-deploy - it will dpeloy media ra *ANT v 1.7.0
+*lib/sipservices -> ant deploy = will deploy sip proxy and registrar, however this examples requires that INVITE IS NOT initial, therefore there is special target in lib/sipservices, refer to "ant -projecthelp" and read desc *lib/mediara -> ant ra-deploy - it will deploy media ra *ANT v 1.7.0